Lynnesbian/love-linux-builder-mirror/README.md

 can still use snapcraft to build this, but at that point it just acts like a fancy mksquashfs, and an extra dependency at that.

-NOTE: I haven't been able to run the built snaps yet, but that seems to be a driver issue, possibly related to Arch Linux.
-Let me know if it works for you!
+NOTE: Due to nvidia driver issues I haven't been able to test these snaps yet.
+From what I can tell these issues have been fixed since the last time I tried.
+Let me know if you get them working so I can remove this note.

 ## appimage ##
 `appimage` builds [AppImages][AppImage], unsurprisingly.
 It uses binaries from